hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol06.md

   </figure>

   Answer:
-  - A stolen customer database that contained social security numbers and was published online: data breach
+  - A stolen customer database that contained social security numbers and was published online: data breach (C)
-  - A phishing site appearing to be a legitimate login page captures user login information: compromised credentials
+  - A phishing site appearing to be a legitimate login page captures user login information: compromised credentials (D)
-  - An application attack using botnets from multiple remote locations that flood a web application causing a degraded performance or a complete outage: DoS/DDoS
+  - An application attack using botnets from multiple remote locations that flood a web application causing a degraded performance or a complete outage: DoS/DDoS (A)
-  - A malicious user gained access to an organization’s database from a cloud-based application programming interface that lacked strong authentication controls: Insecure APIs
+  - A malicious user gained access to an organization’s database from a cloud-based application programming interface that lacked strong authentication controls: Insecure APIs (B)

   Explanation